HewlettPackard/foedus_code/README.markdown

     ctest

-In order to run valgrind version of it (takes *long* time!),
+In order to skip valgrind versions of the tests (because it takes *long* time!),

+    ctest -E valgrind

+On the other hand, if you want to run only valgrind versions,

-    ctest -D ExperimentalMemCheck
+    ctest -R valgrind

 If you find a false positive or third party's bug, add them to foedus-core/tools/valgrind.supp.